-MEMBERS KEY RESPONSIBILITIES Deirdre J. Evens, CHAIR Joseph F. Azrack Thomas W. Furphy David P. O'Connor The Board has determined that each member of the Compensation Committee is independent within the meaning of the Company's independence standards and applicable listing standards of the Nasdaq Stock Market.
-Establishes and oversees our executive compensation and benefits programs Approves compensation arrangements for senior management, including metric setting and annual incentive and long-term compensation Evaluates our Executive Chairman and CEO's performance Reviews senior management leadership, performance, development and succession planning Oversees our stock ownership policy, and Recommends to the Board the compensation of our non-employee directors The committee retained Willis Towers Watson as its independent compensation consultant in 2020.
+MEMBERS KEY RESPONSIBILITIES

+Deirdre J. Evens, CHAIR

+Joseph F. Azrack

+Thomas W. Furphy

+David P. O'Connor

+The Board has determined that each member of the Compensation Committee is independent within the meaning of the Company's independence standards and applicable listing standards of the Nasdag Stock Market.

+- Establishes and oversees our executive compensation and benefits programs - Approves compensation arrangements for senior management, including metric setting and annual incentive and long-term compensation - Evaluates our Executive Chairman and CEO's performance - Reviews senior management leadership, performance, development and succession planning - Oversees our stock ownership policy, and - Recommends to the Board the compensation of our non-employee directors

+The committee met The committee retained Willis Towers Watson as its independent six times in 2020 compensation consultant in 2020.